hyperledger-labs/minifabric/README.md

 Minifabric is small but it allows you to experience the full capabilities of Hyperledger Fabric.

-- fabric network setup, expansion such as adding new organizations
+- network setup and expansion such as adding new organizations
 - channel query, create, join, channel update
 - chaincode install, approve, instantiation, invoke, query and private data collection
 - ledger operations query
+- node monitoring and health

 ## Prerequisites
 - [docker](https://www.docker.com/) (18.03 or newer) environment